Modern Irish WritingA Trinity Term January Programme

 Supporting academic visits include entrance to the Old Library and the Book of Kells, a guest lecture with an Irish author or poet, a session on manuscripts and archives in the historic Trinity College Library and a session on staging Irish drama to include a tour of the Smock Alley Theatre.

-Modern Irish Writing will be taught over three weeks from 4-22 January 2016.
+Modern Irish Writing will be taught over three weeks in January each year.

 Students will be taught by academic staff, advanced researchers and teaching assistants in the School of English.
 Our specialist workshops will be taught by our research librarian and a guest expert on staging Irish drama.

 Modern Irish Writing is credit-bearing.
 Students who complete the class will receive an official Trinity College Dublin transcript.

 Information on how to apply, housing and other Trinity College programmes can be found on the Study at Trinity website.
 Eligible applicants should have completed at least their first year of university and must have a GPA of 3.0 or above.

 For more information about the January Term programme in Modern Irish Writing, please contact Dr. Julia Maher, at her e-mail address email@example.com.